Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 ## 6. 📥 Applying Group Policy Updates

-To ensure that the startup and shutdown scripts are applied to all relevant systems, run gpupdate to refresh the policies.
+After linking the GPO to the correct OU, I ran `gpupdate /force` on the target systems.
+This forced an immediate Group Policy refresh, pulling down the new startup and shutdown script assignments and ensuring they were queued for execution on the next reboot and shutdown.

 📸 **Applying Group Policy Updates on `AD-Win11-01`**